 What are the requirements for cash out refinancing of investment and rental properties?

-Lenders typically have higher credit, income, and financial requirements for cash out refinances of investment properties compared to homes in which the owners live.
+Lenders typically have higher credit, income, and financial requirements for cash out refinances of investment properties compared to primary residences.
 Lenders often follow the requirements set by Fannie Mae, which include:

 - 6 months of ownership.
 Most lenders will require at least 6 months of ownership before offering a conventional cash out refinance on an investment or rental property.
 FHA cash out refinancing often requires at least 12 months of ownership.